revsys/django-test-plus/README.md

 ### assertGoodView(url_name, *args, **kwargs)

-This method does a few of things for you, it:
+This method does a few things for you.
+It:

 - Retrieves the name URL
 - Ensures the view does not generate more than 50 queries
 - Ensures the response has status code 200
 - Returns the response

-Often a wide sweeping test like this is better than no test at all.
+Often a wide, sweeping test like this is better than no test at all.
 You can use it like this:

 ```python